Tailored AI

 Hooks

-Hooks run tool calls before and/or after the agent loop.
-They are a first-class feature of profiles and work across all entry points: CLI, Discord, HTTP API, webhooks, cron, and delegate.
+Hooks run tool calls before and after the agent loop.
+They work the same way in every entry point: CLI, Discord, HTTP, webhooks, cron, delegate.

 Configuration